Paraprofessional Jobs in USA with Visa Sponsorship

 Do paraprofessional jobs qualify for H-1B sponsorship?

-Most paraprofessional positions don't qualify for H-1B sponsorship because they typically require only a high school diploma or associate degree, not the bachelor's degree minimum required for specialty occupations.
+Most paraprofessional positions don't qualify for H-1B visa sponsorship because they typically require only a high school diploma or associate degree, not the bachelor's degree minimum required for specialty occupations.
 However, specialized paraprofessional roles that explicitly require a bachelor's degree in education or a related field may qualify.

 What degree do I need for paraprofessional visa sponsorship?